John Beattie

 d.
 1790

-Tradition states that the couple married in Ireland, sailed to America, and lived briefly in Maryland before settling in Virginia.2,3
+Tradition states that the couple married in Ireland, sailed to America, and lived briefly in Maryland before settling in Virginia.3,4

 Land-Buy28 Aug 1750 On 28 Aug 1750 John purchased 118 acres of land from Benjamin Borden in Rockbridge (then Augusta) County, Virginia.
 The tract is not identified on maps of Borden's Grant, but John's grandson Madison Beattie noted that his father William was born on Kerr's Creek [which ran through Borden's land].
-Other men who lived in the vicinity of Kerr's Creek included John and James Gilmore.4,5
+Other men who lived in the vicinity of Kerr's Creek included John and James Gilmore.
+John acquired an adjacent 34 acres by patent on 10 Nov.
+1757.5,6,7

-1772 Gordon Aronhime, in his 1991 article on the homes of the Cummings Petition signers, wrote about John Beattie:
+Gordon Aronhime, in his 1991 article on the homes of the Cummings Petition signers, contributed additional information about John Beattie's land:

 Will18 Aug 1790 John wrote his will 18 Aug 1790.
 In it he left his beloved wife Elinor 100 pounds cash, several farm animals, assorted household furniture and a Negro woman.
 She was also allowed the dwelling house during her widowhood and was entrusted with the family Bible.
 Her son William was to care for her and in turn he received the land the family resided on.